-How To Create A Lead Magnet That Converts Like Crazy**

 You can create landing pages tailored to specific audience personas and optimize your messaging in a way that gives you a significant lift in conversions.

 For example, this landing page I built for Funnel Overload converts at over 30% and it’s not particularly well optimized (I built it in a rush and haven’t gotten round to split testing it yet).

 So, how do you build a landing page?
 Depending on which content management system you use, you may be able to build landing pages out of the box.
 And some email marketing services like ConvertKit actually have the option built-in.

 If you use WordPress, Thrive Optimize is a great option.
-It’s a bundle that includes Thrive Architect and an add-on for split-testing.
+It’s part of the Thrive Suite which also includes Thrive Architect.

 And split-testing is extremely important if you want to improve your conversions.

 Why?
 Best practice is only the starting point.
 Not every industry, niche or audience group is the same so to get the biggest conversion gains, you need split-testing to discover what actually works.

 You can learn more in my comparison of WordPress landing page plugins.

 3. A promotional strategy